 The Nominating Committee is responsible for identifying and evaluating individuals qualified to become Board members and recommending to the Board candidates to stand for election or re-election as directors.
 The Committee will consider candidates at the recommendation of existing Board members, Company management, search firms or other consultants, or stockholders.
 Stockholders wishing to recommend director candidates to the Board may do so by writing to the Committee in care of the Corporate Secretary at the Company's executive office, 500 North Central Expressway, Plano, TX 75074.
 At a minimum, director candidates should have demonstrated achievement in their particular field of endeavor, significant business or other management experience that would be of value to the Company, integrity and high ethical standards, good communication and leadership skills, and the ability and willingness to commit adequate time and attention to carry out their Board duties effectively.
 The Committee will evaluate candidates through background and reference checks, interviews and an analysis of each candidate's qualifications and attributes in light of the current composition of the Board and the Company's leadership needs at the time.
-The Nominating Committee does not have a formal policy with regard to the consultants to assist the Committee talent, skills, experience and expertise to oversee the Company's business.
+The Nominating Committee does not have a formal policy with regard to the consideration of diversity in identifying director nominees, but the Committee strives to oversee the Company's business.
 The Committee has not retained outside consultants to assist the Committee in identifying or evaluating candidates, although the Committee is authorized to do so if it deems it appropriate under the circumstances.
-The members of the Nominating Committee has adopted a charter which is available on the Company's website at www.pfsweb.com (the contents of the website are not incorporated in this Proxy Statement by reference).
-The Nominating Committee met one time during the calendar year ended December 31, 2009.
+The members of the Nominating Committee are Timothy M. Murray and Dr. Neil W. Jacobs, each of whom has been determined to be independent as discussed above.
+The Nominating Committee has adopted a charter which is available on the Company's website at www.pfsweb.com (the contents of the website are not incorporated in this Proxy Statement by reference).
+The